Non-Perturbative Trivializing Flows for Lattice Gauge Theories

-For gauge theories, discrete normalizing flows, such as those employing residual networks \cite{abbott2023NormalizingFlows, abbott2024applicationModels} and coupling layers \cite{boyda2021SamplingUsing}, have been developed to respect gauge symmetries.
+For gauge theories, discrete normalizing flows, such as those employing residual networks {\cite{Nagai:2021bhh,abbott2023NormalizingFlows,abbott2024applicationModels}} and coupling layers \cite{boyda2021SamplingUsing}, have been developed to respect gauge symmetries.
 In view of the above-mentioned benefits, it is desirable to explore continuous realizations of normalizing flows for lattice gauge theories.
 Exactly such a method was theoretically proposed by Lüscher in the name of ``trivializing maps" for gauge theories in the foundational work \cite{luscher2010TrivializingMaps}, before the advent of the modern machine learning technology.
-In particular, the Lüscher flow is driven by a potential that is assumed to admit a perturbative expansion in flow time that is most effective at strong coupling i.e.~small inverse temperatures $\beta$.
-Following this idea, a machine-learning enhanced implementation of such a trivializing flow was recently reported in \cite{bacchio2023LearningTrivializing}, showing promising results in sampling quality.
+In particular, the Lüscher flow is driven by a potential that is assumed to admit a perturbative expansion in flow time.
+The specific Ansatz of the Lüscher flow then dictates that this perturbative expansion in flow time is also a perturbative expansion in the inverse coupling constant $\beta$ (see \eqref{eq:wilson-action}).
+In particular, it has the form $\tilde S = \beta\sum_k ({\beta t \over 6})^{k} \tilde S^{(k)}$, where $\tilde S^{(k)}$ is independent of $\beta$.
+Following this idea, a machine learning-enhanced implementation of such a trivializing flow was recently reported in \cite{bacchio2023LearningTrivializing}, showing promising results in sampling quality.
 While effective, this approach did not make full use of the general expressive power of neural networks, constraining itself instead to a specific form of expansion closely following Lüscher's original idea.